Here is a list of common terms and definitions related to the practice of Chaos Engineering.

 How important a task, event, or issue is.
 Commonly used to prioritize tasks.
 Lower numbers are higher in priority: for example, Priority 0 (P0) means high priority, and Priority 1 (P1) is lower.

-A Gremlin attack that introduces packet loss to all matching egress network traffic.
-Packet Loss attacks let you replicate this condition and simulate the end user experience when a percentage of outbound network packets are unexpectedly dropped or corrupted.
-Packet Loss attacks help teams validate:
+A Gremlin experiment that introduces packet loss to all matching egress network traffic.
+Packet Loss experiments let you replicate this condition and simulate the end user experience when a percentage of outbound network packets are unexpectedly dropped or corrupted.
+Packet Loss experiments help teams validate:

 - If we have packet corruption, does the user experience fail gracefully?